marianaballa/marianaballa.github.io/_posts/2022-06-28-oscal-is-back-after-3-years.md

 group photo

 The conference lasts two consecutive days, it has:
-* two parallel presentation tracks,  * one workshop track,
+* two parallel presentation tracks
+* one workshop track
-* a designated area for infobooths by various open source projects.
+* a designated area for infobooths by various open source projects

 panel